Esri/cordova-plugin-advanced-geolocation/api_reference.md

 * There are minimum device SDK requirements.
 API level 17 is the current minimum to take advantage of this specific functionality.
 Plus, this project requires a minimum of SDK 21 or greater.
 Be aware of how you set the `minSdkVersion` in the AndroidManifest, for example: `<uses-sdk android:minSdkVersion="21" android:targetSdkVersion="22" />`
 * Activating cellular data may result in additional network charges for the user.
 * This information is not gauranteed.
+* It is a known native Android issue that the `TelephonyManager` API may not work correctly on all devices.
-* To make use of this data requires access to a cell tower database.
+* To make use of this data for locating a cell tower requires access to a cell tower database.
 We don't provide cell tower location data, however there are databases available.
 One example provider is the [OpenCellId organization](http://wiki.opencellid.org/wiki/View_the_data).

 Examples: